bibou6/joe_website/README.md

 composer install

 //Create the database
-//Mine in named 'template' if you want to change it, edit .env file at project root
+//Mine is named 'template' if you want to change it, edit .env file at project root
 //line: DATABASE_URL=mysql://root:@127.0.0.1:3306/template change template to whatever pleases you
 //then
 php bin/console doctrine:database:create